erewhon/trendy/README.md

 # Trendy

+WARNING: the below is very raw.
+Not really for public consumption until I have some time to clean things up.

 ## Fashionable, yet trendy

 Trendy is a simple disk trend reporter and alerter.
 I created it as a